 Prana Pets Adrenal Support is often given to dogs that have Cushing’s in conjunction with Prana Pets Cushing’s Support for the Immune System with astounding results because in addition to being wholesome for the dog’s body, the herbs in this formula also support the dog’s immune function.
 The disease takes a huge toll on the immune system, especially in cases where the dog has been on pharmaceutical drugs for Cushing’s.

 Cushing’s Support for the Immune System contains a unique blend of herbs at therapeutic doses, including the highly nutritive alfalfa leaf which regulates the appetite, normalizes digestion, and builds strength.
 This superfood is filled with mineral content, including magnesium, potassium, phosphorus, iron, silicon, zinc, and calcium.
 Cushing’s Support for the Immune System also contains blessed thistle, mistletoe, echinacea purpurea, sheep sorrel, milk thistle seed, and cat’s claw bark.
-This formula is so effective in supporting the immune system that dogs with cancer also take it and are able to lead a healthy life while undergoing treatment.

 All of the herbs in Prana Pets Adrenal Support and Prana Pets Cushing’s Support for the Immune System complement each other to treat Cushing’s disease symptoms in dogs in the most holistic way possible.
 Prana Pets offers dog owners hope when they are faced with the decision of a path to choose after a Cushing’s disease diagnosis.
 The natural approach is highly effective, beneficial to the dog’s body, and has no side effects; pharmaceutical drugs on the other hand are damaging to a dog’s immune system, may lead to other illnesses, and have some serious side effects.